janinewhite/sql-challenge/README.md

 # sql-challenge

-Created Postgres DB from CSVs and analyzed employee data using Python and Pandas with visualizations created using Matplotlib
+Created Postgres DB from CSVs and analyzed employee data using Python, SQLAlchemy, and Pandas with visualizations created using Matplotlib

 https://github.com/janinewhite/sql-challenge/blob/master/EmployeeSQL/